AntonioDePau/psp_xettex_viewer/README.md

 ~~You need to close the first window for the next one to appear.~~ (Needs serious improvements and code cleaning)

 TODO:
+- Display the form even if no file has been dragged on the exe
+- Manage new files once the tool is open (drag-n-drop, browse file)
 - Extract textures to a folder (save as BMP probably)
 - Repack extracted textures into a XET file